School uniforms in Japan: Late 19th century: The Hakama era

 In the 1880s female students wore Western dress, but this came to be considered impractical.
 Utako Shimoda, a women's activist, educator and dress reformer, found traditional kimono to be too restrictive.
 She argued that the Kimono prevented women and girls from moving and taking part in physical activities, thus harming their health.
 While western dress was being adopted at the time, she also believed corsets to be restrictive and also harmful to women's health.
 Utako Shimoda had worked as lady-in-waiting to Empress Shōken from 1871 to 1879.
 She adapted the clothing worn by ladies-in-waiting at the Japanese imperial court, which included hakama, to make a uniform for her Jissen Women's University.
 During the Meiji period (1868–1912) and the following Taishō period (1912–1926), other women's schools also adopted the hakama.
-It became standard wear for high schools in Japan, and is still worn by many women to their university graduations.
+It became standard wear for high schools in Japan, and is still worn by many women at their university graduations.

 During the Taishō period, male students began to wear gakuran (matching black trousers and a tunic with a standing collar and five gold buttons, and geta).
 These, apart from the footwear, are still worn today.